getsentry/sentry-docs/src/docs/product/performance/database.md

 The database widget and pages are only available for backend projects using up-to-date SDK versions.
 The data shown is pulled from `db` and `db.sql` spans.

-- there's a sidebar link to "Database" under "Performance" now, that's another way to access the module

 <Note>

 The Database page collects queries from your application's endpoints.
 Queries that run in async tasks are not shown.
 If a query runs in an endpoint _and_ a task, the metrics will reflect its performance within endpoints only.